mbrydak/strefa-ngo/development/docs/docs/scripts-convention.md

 **start** - runs an app that has been built.

+**generate** - generate files required for packages to work correctly.
+It's always called when you bootstrap the project.

 ## Other

 **check-updates** - check update possibilities for all installed packages.